-It is a Safety if the spot of enforcement for a foul by the offense is behind its own goal line, or if the ball is dead in possession of a team on or behind its own goal line when the impetus (3-17) comes from the team defending that goal line.
+It is a safety, if the ball is dead in possession of a team on or behind its own goal line when the impetus (3-17) comes from the team defending that goal line.
+If the offense commits a foul behind its own goal line, it is a safety if the defense elects to enforce the penalty at that spot.